qatalog/gcp-config-node/README.md

-If your values for `env` and `secret` are the same, you can also omit `secret` entirely and we'll full back to using `env` as the key for GCP Secret Manager too.
+If your values for `env` and `secret` are the same, you can also omit `secret` entirely and we'll full back to using `env` as the key for the secret too.

-## Can I read non-secret properties from file too?
+## Can I read non-secret properties from file?

 Yes.
 Pass the `file` option to `load`: